Paper 3 · ArgosBrain research

 Abstract

 We describe Neurogenesis, a graph-first code-memory engine that answers structural retrieval queries for AI coding agents without any LLM call on the read path.
+The engine is positioned as complementary to text-search primitives such as grep and to file-read inspection: free-text retrieval in comments, log strings, and non-code text remains the appropriate target for grep; structural retrieval — exact symbol resolution, member resolution, exhaustive caller enumeration, call-graph traversal — becomes the target for the graph layer described here.
 The engine ingests source code into a canonical-identifier graph via a tiered pipeline that selects the highest-precision indexing technology available per language — compiler-grade SCIP indexers where mature, live language-server workspaces where not, and bespoke tree-sitter semantic walkers for the long-tail remainder.
-The retrieval API exposes structural primitives — symbol existence, member resolution, containment enumeration, call-graph traversal, override resolution — directly as deterministic graph operations.
 File-hash content detection invalidates stale subgraphs on source-tree changes, making re-ingest cost linear in the number of changed files rather than the repository size.
 Ingest operates in isolated subprocesses with bounded lifetimes; a crashing language server cannot affect the retrieval hot path, which is in-process Rust reading from local bincode-serialised graph storage.
-We report P99 retrieval latency at or below a single millisecond across 16 benchmark corpora, memory footprint in low hundreds of megabytes for repositories of several hundred thousand symbols, and zero monetary cost per thousand retrieval queries.
+We evaluate the engine on the Kubernetes 1.32 corpus of the LongMemCode benchmark — 1,456 scenarios across eight query categories — and report raw accuracy 99.244 %, P99 retrieval latency 0.366 ms, P95 0.267 ms, P50 0.008 ms, and zero monetary cost per thousand retrieval queries on a single Apple M4 Max workstation.
 We discuss the design-space alternatives rejected and limitations that remain.

 Introduction